Russia Blocks Chinese Tour Groups as Coronavirus Spreads - The Moscow Times

 Mishustin on Monday instructed Russia’s consumer protection watchdog to draft a prevention and control plan by Wednesday and members of the task force to provide regular updates on the virus.

+Three Russian regions in the Far East have closed their borders with China until Feb.
+7 amid fears over the outbreak of coronavirus there, the state-run TASS news agency cited the governor of the Khabarovsk region as saying Tuesday.

-Moscow city authorities put in place special safety measures at hotels and tourist sites over fears of the coronavirus, Mayor Sergei Sobyanin said Tuesday.
+In Moscow, authorities said they had put in place special safety measures at hotels and tourist sites as the death toll from the flu-like virus rose to 106 in China with more than 4,500 cases confirmed.

+Russia has not had any confirmed cases of the new virus, but has direct daily flights to several Chinese cities and officials said last year they expected more than 2 million Chinese tourists to visit in 2019.

-"We have taken special control of hotels and other places where tourists gather en masse.
-When alarming signs appear, emergency medical teams will be sent to carry out a thorough examination," he wrote on his website.
+"We have taken special control of hotels and other places where tourists gather en masse," Mayor Sergei Sobyanin wrote on his website.

+"When alarming signs appear, emergency medical teams will be sent to carry out a thorough examination."

-Three regions in Russia's Far East have also closed their borders with China until Feb.
-7, TASS cited the governor of Khabarovsk region as saying Tuesday.
-The closures affect border crossings in the Jewish Autonomous Oblast, Khabarovsk and Amur regions, TASS said.
+The border closures affect crossings in the Far East in the Jewish Autonomous Oblast, Khabarovsk and Amur regions, TASS said.
+Russia and China share a 4,300-kilometer (2,670 mile) border.

-Severe travel restrictions have been put in place in several Chinese cities since the start of the outbreak.
-Countries around the world are planning to evacuate diplomatic staff and private citizens from Chinese areas hit by the quickly spreading coronavirus.

 Reuters contributed reporting to this article.